cibere/chattotwitch-docs/docs/index.md

 Blacklisting is a [premium](/premium/) feature which allows you to block messages being sent through your crosschat.
 When you block a discord user, any messages sent from them will not be sent from twitch.
 When you block a twitch user, no messages from that user will be sent to discord.

+## Guest-only mode

+With this enabled, the only way for someone to talk in your crosschat is if they link their discord and twitch accounts through ChatToTwitch.
+We go over linking them in the [tutorial](#tutorial)